Writing Tips & Resources

 brief signature below.

-• If you are writing to an instructor or professor, include your course and your matriculation number.
+• If you are writing to an instructor or professor, include the title of your course and maybe your matriculation number.
 Since they teach many classes, they might now know who you are or what class you are refering to.
 It also may be necessary to find you in their system using this information.

 After Writing